-It was Oscar Wilde who said, “Imitation is the sincerest form of flattery."
+It was Oscar Wilde who said: “Imitation is the sincerest form of flattery."
 But when someone attempts to pass off that imitation as the real thing, it could be a crime.

-Art is the glamorized subject of forgery on television, but the crime of forgery is usually much more mundane.
+Art is the glamorized subject of forgery crimes on television, but the crime of forgery is usually much more mundane.
 It can be as simple as signing someone else's name on a check.
 The law defines forgery as the making of a fake document, the modification of an existing document, or the unauthorized signing of a signature.

 Read ahead to learn more about various types of forgery and its increasingly common corollary crime: identity theft.
-The article includes information about penalties for the crime of forgery and aggravated forgery.
+This article includes information about penalties for the crime of forgery and aggravated forgery.
 It also provides examples of high-profile forgery cases.

 Elements of Forgery

 When it comes to putting a name on a blank check, most people would expect that it is always illegal to sign someone else's name.
-But if the checking account owner asked the person to fill in the fields of their blank check (say, an elderly relative with a shaky hand), and then cash it, that would not constitute forgery.
+But if the checking account owner asked another person to fill in the fields of their blank check (say, an elderly relative with a shaky hand) and then cash it, that would not constitute forgery.
 The signer must have the intent to defraud or deceive the account owner or the bank.
 Lacking deception, the "forged document" is legal.